 Here are some frequently asked questions about the General Data Protection Regulations (GDPR).
-Further guidance, including 12 practical steps towards GDPR alignment for local Executive Committees.
+Further guidance, including 12 practical steps towards GDPR alignment for local Trustee Boards.

 Updated: September 7 2021

 Here are some frequently asked questions about the General Data Protection Regulations (GDPR).
-Read the 12 practical steps towards GDPR alignment for local Executive Committees.
+Read the 12 practical steps towards GDPR alignment for local Trustee Boards.

 Data protection is a wide-ranging subject and is regulated by the Information Commissioner's Office (ICO) which produces a large amount of relevant guidance.
 If you have any queries or if in any doubt, members should check the guidance provided by the ICO on its website as this is the best and most direct source of relevant information on data protection.

 As a reminder, Scout Groups, Districts, Counties/Areas/Regions (Scotland) and Countries are separate charities and The Scout Association, as a national charity, is not accountable for the respective alignment of the GDPR of each individual charity.
-Responsibility to be aligned with the GDPR rests with the respective Executive Committee, and it’s our intention to sign-post appropriate resources to support local Scouting in fulfilling this important responsibility.
-Each adult Member and Associate Member must also ensure that they comply with data protection law when handling any personal data.
+Responsibility to be aligned with the GDPR rests with the respective Trustee Board, and it’s our intention to sign-post appropriate resources to support local Scouting in fulfilling this important responsibility.
+Each adult Member must also ensure that they comply with data protection law when handling any personal data.